Like the dramatic quest of Hollywood movie “Finding Nemo”, this quest of finding Satoshi Nakamoto – the inventor of Bitcoin – has also been dramatic.

 As is apparent from the name, it’s assumed that he was a Japanese man, but his flawless use of English in the white paper raises doubts about this conclusion.

-2. Satoshi’s Net Worth
+2. What is Satoshi Nakamoto Net Worth ?

 It is believed that Satoshi Nakamoto owns 1 million bitcoins (or more) which makes his present net worth at the time of writing this article to be $2.6 billion.